 D3.3 Picture timing SEI message semantics

-pic_struct indicates whether a picture should be displayed as a frame or as one or more fields and, for the display of frames when fixed_pic_rate_within_cvs_flag is equal to 1, may indicate a frame doubling or tripling repetition period for displays that use a fixed frame refresh interval equal to DpbOutputElementalInterval[ n ] as given by Equation E 51.
+pic_struct indicates whether a picture should be displayed as a frame or as one or more fields.
+In addition, for the display of frames when fixed_pic_rate_within_cvs_flag is equal to 1, it may indicate a frame doubling or tripling repetition period for displays that use a fixed frame refresh interval equal to DpbOutputElementalInterval[ n ] as given by Equation E 51.
+On the other hand, for the display of fields it may indicate a field to frame interpolation which may require discarding half of the samples for display.
 The interpretation of pic_struct is specified in Table D 2.
 Values of pic_struct that are not listed in Table D 2 are reserved for future use by ITU-T | ISO/IEC and shall not be present in bitstreams conforming to this version of this Specification.
 Decoders shall ignore reserved values of pic_struct.

 When present, it is a requirement of bitstream conformance that the value of pic_struct shall be constrained such that exactly one of the following conditions is true: